mmonfils/responsible-psychiatric-discharge-plans/index.md

 ## Public Record Review

-This section maps our independent investigations of the public record.
-Each analysis is conducted in an isolated, fresh AI session to ensure objectivity and prevent data errors.
-Full conversation transcripts, prompt scripts, and verified source registries are hosted on their own pages.
+This section includes independent investigations of the public record.
+Each analysis seeks to ensure objectivity and prevent data errors.
+Links are provided for full details, and information may update due to ongoing developments.

 *   **[Community Impact Analysis](public-record/community-impact.md):**
     This section looks at how patient discharge rules affect daily life for families and communities.
 It uses systems theory to trace how stable re-entry into the community keeps individuals safe and supported.